sampsyo/cs6120/content/blog/2020-05-22-rt-template/index.md

 with lower level tools such as basic blocks or instructions.

 ## Evaluation
 I evaluated this framework by implementing passes for [MachSuite][mach].
-I use a mix of unoptimizes and -O1 for the kernel code.
+I test using a mix of unoptimized and -O1 for the kernel code.
 I use clang version 11.0.0 for LLVM compilation and python3.7 for Python execution.
 I averaged results from multiple executions to make the tests more robust.
 However, for certain tests this proved too tedious as the tests took a long time to complete.